Ioannina: Demography

+According to the 2021 census the resident population fell by 4.2%.
+Men constitute 48.9% and women 51.1% of the total population.

 Landmarks and sights

 Isle of Lake Pamvotis

 One of the most notable attractions of Ioannina is the inhabited island of Lake Pamvotis which is simply referred to as Island of Ioannina.
 The island is a short ferry trip from the mainland and can be reached on small motorboats running on varying frequencies depending on the season.
 The monastery of St Panteleimon, where Ali Pasha spent his last days waiting for a pardon from the Sultan, is now a museum housing everyday artefacts and relics of his period.
 There are six monasteries on the island: the monastery of St Nicholas (Ntiliou) or Strategopoulou (11th century), the Monastery of St Nicholas (Spanou) or Philanthropinon (1292), St John the Baptist (1506), Eleousis (1570), St Panteleimon (17th century), and of the Transfiguration of Christ (1851).
 The monasteries of Strategopoulou and Philanthropinon also functioned as colleges.
 Alexios Spanos, the monks Proklos and Comnenos, and the Apsarades brothers Theophanis and Nektarios are among those that taught there.
 The school continued its activities until 1758, when it was superseded by the newer collegial institutions within the city.
 The island's winding streets are also home to many gift-shops, tavernas, churches and bakeries.